poplars-dev/poplars-dev.github.io/_customizations/poplar_eftfileperms.md

 ## How does it work?

-The EFT File Permissions customization uses a custom table containing custom permissions that specify which users can create EFT files and whether they are allowed to create files from Posted or Unposted Batches.
+The EFT File Permissions customization uses a custom table containing permissions that specify which users can create EFT files and whether they are allowed to create files from Posted or Unposted Batches.

 Attempts to create files by unauthorized users result in an immediate error with helpful message.